phosfuldev/phos_website/index.md

 ##### The "What"

 I imagine I'd write mostly about "social justice" topics and adjacent.
-I'll also write about mental health and being neurodivergent, culture, and maybe also cooking and food, which are all political.
+I'll also write about mental health - healing - being neurodivergent, culture, and maybe also cooking and food, which are all political.

 Long form content will be in the "**blog**" section, and I'm thinking short & not-yet-developed but maybe interesting thoughts will be in the "**fragments**" section.

 The **projects** section is a showcase of whan I do IRL/outside of writing.

 I will also *amplify* topics & materials including: mutural aid, movement building, Cov1d science, radical reading lists, etc. I'm planning to collect a list of trusted organisations/activists and useful links in the "**resources**" section.

+Update schedule is not determined, For now I wish to publish articles once or twice a month.
+Let me know if an email subscription/notification is preferred.

 ##### Get in touch!